lcook/pulsar/README.md

 While it's not possible to create heuristics that cover every type of behavior, we make a basic attempt to identify the most significant offenders and take appropriate action.
-In this repository, you will find a [YAML file](internal/bot/handler/event/data/heuristics.yaml) that outlines common patterns of spam along with associated timeout values.
+In this repository, you will find `antispam.rules` in the default [YAML file](config.yaml.example) that outlines common patterns of spam along with associated timeout values.
 The goal is to expand this file over time to address more advanced cases effectively.

 ### Building and deployment